-In hindsight the fight wasn’t that exciting, and I suspect watching it knowing the result would yield disappointment.
-But Demetrious Johnson was considered an unsolvable solution, and while Cejudo wasn’t dominating, he was doing better than anyone thought not only he but anyone else could do against the then only flyweight champion in UFC history.
+In hindsight, the fight wasn’t that exciting, and I suspect watching it knowing the result would yield disappointment.
+But Demetrius Johnson was considered an unsolvable solution, and while Cejudo wasn’t dominating.
+He was doing better than anyone thought not only he but anyone else could do against the then only flyweight champion in UFC history.
 It was a thrilling sensation and after the 25 minutes were up for the first time in a long people weren’t sure if Demetrious Johnson was leaving with a belt.
-Cejudo got the nod, and era came to an end.
+Cejudo got the nod, and an era came to an end.
 Hindsight will not be able to adequately assess the excitement of this moment.

 Max Holloway vs Brian Ortega

 Despite doubt by many, Max Holloway finally made it to the cage at 231 and put an unholy beating on the undefeated Brian Ortega.
 After over a year on the shelf, “Blessed” looked better than ever.
-Dealing with depression and the belief that he many never fight again, Holloway’s return proved many people wrong, and he looks to extend that thirteen fight winning streak in 2019.
+Dealing with depression and the belief that he may never fight again.
+Holloway’s return proved many people wrong, and he looks to extend that thirteen fight winning streak in 2019.

 Tony Ferguson vs Anthony Pettis

-In the eyes of many, Tony Ferguson is uncrowned king of the lightweight division.
-Winning the interim belt during Conor McGregor’s hiatus in October of 2017 and extending his winning streak to 10, the only logical fight was between him and Khabib.
+In the eyes of many, Tony Ferguson is the uncrowned king of the lightweight division.
+Winning the interim belt during Conor McGregor’s hiatus in October of 2017 and extending his winning streak to 10.
+The only logical fight was between him and Khabib.
 The fight was booked for March of 2018, then Tony tripped on a cable and ripped his knee apart, making this the fourth time Tony vs Khabib has been cancelled.

-In what was most likely a panicked decision on the part of the commission, they decided to cut those two hours short, and Romero weighed in before he was ready.
-He came in at 185.2, just missing the 185 limit, meaning this was to be a non-title fight.
-With this in mind the fight itself became a tragedy of sorts.
+In what was most likely a panicked decision on the part of the commission.
+They decided to cut those two hours short, and Romero weighed in before he was ready.
+He came in at 185.2, just missing the 185 limit, meaning this was to be a non UFC title fight.
+With this in mind, the fight itself became a tragedy of sorts.
 No matter the effort put in by Romero, he was not going to be given a belt that night in Illinois.
 Then these fighters went out there and did that, with nothing but pride on the line.
 An illuminating 25 minutes to say the least.

 Here’s to the future

-As we head into the 2019 this violent comic book/soap opera will continue.
-There was plenty of great fights in 2018 that were not included here, as I’m sure there will be plenty of great fights this year that few people see and even less people talk about.
+As we head into 2019 this violent comic book/soap opera will continue.
+There was plenty of great fights in 2018 that were not included here.
+As I’m sure there will be plenty of great UFC fights this year that few people see and even fewer people talk about.
 That’s the fight game; it’s weird, tragic, funny, sad but most importantly it’s hopeful.
 Here’s to a good year, and more great stories to tell.

 Images courtesy of dailytelegraph.com.au, news.com.au, bbc.co.uk, zimbio.com, mmajunkie.com, lowkickmma.com, sportsjoe.ie.